onlyquake/xonotic-wiki/Music.md

 **How to add a sound track to Xonotic?**

--   Copy the track file to the *data/sound/cdtracks* folder
+-   Copy the track file to the `data/sound/cdtracks` folder
--   Add the name of the track (without the extension) at the end of the cvar *g\_cdtracks\_remaplist*, on the file *defaultXonotic.cfg*.
+-   Add the name of the track (without the extension) at the end of the cvar `g_cdtracks_remaplist`, on the file `defaultXonotic.cfg`.
 Count all tracks and remember the position of the added one, this information will be used on the following step.
--   Open the file <name of map>.mapinfo (*on data/xonotic-maps.pk3dir/maps*) and add a line with the text “cd loop x”.
-This x should be the position of the track within the cvar *g\_cdtracks\_remaplist*.
+-   Open the file `<name of map>.mapinfo` (on `data/xonotic-maps.pk3dir/maps`) and add a line with the text `cd loop x`.
+This `x` should be the position of the track within the cvar `g_cdtracks_remaplist`.

 **How to add a sound track to a non official map?**

--   Copy the track to the folder *sound/cdtracks/* (inside the pk3 file)
+-   Copy the track to the folder `sound/cdtracks/` (inside the pk3 file)
--   Open the file *<name of map>.mapinfo* and add a line with the text “cd loop <track filename>”
+-   Open the file `<name of map>.mapinfo` and add a line with the text `cd loop <track filename>`